zzzprojects/docs/learnentityframeworkcore.com/pages/dbset/execute-delete.md

 // @nuget: Z.EntityFramework.Extensions.EFCore
 using Z.EntityFramework.Extensions;

-// Delete exactly the customers in this list var customersToDelete = GetCustomersFromCsv();
+var customersToDelete = GetCustomersFromCsv();

 context.BulkDelete(customersToDelete, options =>
 {
-    options.BatchSize = 10000; // fine-tune performance
+    options.BatchSize = 10000;
 });
 ```

-Behind the scenes, EF Extensions sends your entity keys to a temporary table and runs a **high-throughput `DELETE JOIN`** — something `ExecuteDelete` cannot do on its own.
+Behind the scenes, EF Extensions sends entity keys to a temporary table and executes a high-throughput `DELETE JOIN` — something `ExecuteDelete` cannot do on its own.

 ### When to use which?